-Article 13 Scope and Definitions
+Article 13 Scope

-- 13.1 Without prejudice to the rights and obligations of the Parties under Chapter V, this Chapter establishes a mechanism for the settlement of disputes between an investor and a Defending Party. - 13.2 This Chapter shall only apply to a dispute between a Party and an investor of the other Party with respect to its investment, arising out of an alleged breach of an obligation of a Party under Chapter II of this Treaty, other than the obligation under Articles 9 and 10 of this Treaty. - 13.3 A Tribunal constituted under this Chapter shall only decide claims in respect of a breach of this Treaty as set out in Chapter II, except under Articles 9 and 10, and not disputes arising solely from an alleged breach of a contract between a Party and an investor.
-Such disputes shall only be resolved by the domestic courts or in accordance with the dispute resolution provisions set out in the relevant contract. - 13.4 An investor may not submit a claim to arbitration under this Chapter if the investment has been made through fraudulent misrepresentation, concealment, corruption, money laundering or conduct amounting to an abuse of process or similar illegal mechanisms. - 13.5 In addition to other limits on its jurisdiction, a Tribunal constituted under this Chapter shall not have the jurisdiction to: - (i) review the merits of a decision made by a judicial authority of the Parties; or - (ii) accept jurisdiction over any claim that is or has been subject of an arbitration under Chapter V. - 13.6 A dispute between an investor and a Party shall proceed sequentially in accordance with this Chapter. - 13.7 For the purposes of this Chapter: - (i) "Defending Party" means a Party against which a claim is made under this Article. - (ii) "disputing party" means a Defending Party or a disputing investor. - (iii) "disputing parties" means a disputing investor and a Defending Party. - (iv) "disputing investor" means an investor of a Party that makes a claim against another Party on its behalf under this Article, and where relevant, includes an investor of a Party that makes a claim on behalf of the locally established enterprise. - (v) "ICSID" means the International Centre for Settlement of Investment Disputes. - (vi) "ICSID Additional Facility Rules" means the Rules Governing the Additional Facility for the Administration of Proceedings by the Secretariat of the International Centre for Settlement of Investment Dispute.

-- (vii) "ICSID Convention" means the Convention on the Settlement of Investment Disputes between States and Nationals of other States, done at Washington on 18 March 1965. - (viii) "New York Convention" means the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards, done at New York on 10 June 1958. - (ix) "Non-disputing Party" means the Party to this Treaty which is not a party to a dispute under Chapter IV of this Treaty. - (x) "UNCITRAL Arbitration Rules" means the arbitration rules of the United Nations Commission on International Trade Law.
+13.1 Without prejudice to the rights and obligations of the Parties under Chapter V, this Chapter establishes a mechanism for the settlement of disputes between an investor of the other Party and a Defending Party with respect to its investment, arising only out of an alleged breach of an obligation under Chapter II of this Treaty, other than the obligation under Article 9 and 10 of this Treaty.

+13.2 An arbitral tribunal ("Tribunal") constituted under this Chapter shall not decide disputes arising solely from an alleged breach of a contract between a Party and an investor.
+Such disputes shall only be resolved by the domestic courts or in accordance with the dispute resolution provisions set out in the relevant contract.

+13.3 An investor may not submit a claim to arbitration under this Chapter if the investment has been made through fraudulent misrepresentation, concealment, corruption, money laundering or conduct amounting to an abuse of process or similar illegal mechanisms.

+13.4 In addition to other limits on its jurisdiction, the Tribunal constituted under this Chapter shall not have the jurisdiction to:

+- (i) review the merits of a decision made by a judicial authority of the Parties; or - (ii) accept jurisdiction over any claim that is or has been subject of an arbitration under Chapter V.

+13.5 A dispute between an investor of the other Party and a Defending Party shall proceed sequentially in accordance with this Chapter.

+Article 14

+Proceedings under Different International Agreements

+Where claims are brought pursuant to this Chapter and another international agreement and:

-Article 14 Proceedings under different international agreements a Tribunal constituted under this Chapter shall, as soon as possible after hearing the disputing parties, stay its proceedings or otherwise ensure that proceedings brought pursuant to another international agreement are taken into account in its decision, order or award.
+- a) there is a potential for overlapping compensation; or - b) the other international claim could have a significant impact on the resolution of the claim brought pursuant to this Chapter, the Tribunal constituted under this Chapter shall, as soon as possible after hearing the disputing parties, stay its proceedings or otherwise ensure that proceedings brought pursuant to another international agreement are taken into account in its decision, order or award.